 Rowing Terms You Should Know

-If you’re new to the world of rowing, or it’s been a while, there may be some terms in this article or on your odometer that may seem a bit foreign to you.
+If you’re new to the world of rowing, or it’s been a while, there may be some terms in this article (or on your odometer) that may seem a bit foreign to you.
 We’ve compiled this handy English-to-rowing machine dictionary to break down some of the most important terms you should know.

-The number of strokes you’re able to do in a minute.
+| Stroke Rate | The number of strokes you’re able to do in a minute. |

-The amount of time it takes you to row 500 meters (about a third of a mile).
-You’ll see this on many rowing machine odometers.
+| Split Time | The amount of time it takes you to row 500 meters (about a third of a mile).
+You’ll see this on many rowing machine odometers. |

-The dead spot refers to the part of a stroke where there’s a decrease in tension or resistance, but many higher end models may have no dead spot at all.
+| Dead Spot | The dead spot refers to the part of a stroke where there’s a decrease in tension or resistance, but many higher-end models may have no dead spot, at all. |

-This refers to how rowers create resistance, and there are five main types: Water, air, magnetic, hydraulic, and cable/cord.
+| Resistance Mechanism | This refers to how rowers create resistance, and there are five main types: Water, air, magnetic, hydraulic, and cable/cord. |

 How To Use A Rowing Machine Properly (With Video Tutorial)

-Now you’re ready to row, row, row yourself merrily to your goals…well, not yet.
+Now you’re ready to row, row, row yourself merrily to your goals…well, not quite yet.
 We recommend reading through our handy guide first, and watch yours truly break down how to use a rowing machine correctly with proper form.

 Proper Rowing Technique